Famous/framework/README.md

   2. Let A be a MODULE; let B be another MODULE.
 B is a CHILD of A if and only if B is used as a direct dependency in A.
   3. A MODULE has 0 or more CHILD MODULES, 0 or more CHILD ASSETS, and at least 1 of either a CHILD MODULE or CHILD ASSET.
   4. An ASSET is 0 or more static binary or text assets (for web rendering in the immediate scope, for example a collection of HTML, JS, CSS, and image files.)
-  5. An ASSET can have no direct child MODULES (it is a leaf node of the APPLICATION tree.)
+  5. An ASSET is a special-case MODULE that can have no direct child MODULES (it is a leaf node of the APPLICATION tree.)

 ##Goals driving BEST

  * Offer a robust framework, focused around a module system, for developers to build scalable, composable, configurable apps
  * Support *module configuration* (visually) at a framework level.
+ * Enable usability and expressiveness for lo- and no-code customers through config/composition/positioning/animation interfaces
  * Allow *behavior* to live in its own (stateless) layer
  * Allow *state* to live in its own layer, such that a configuration-based authoring system can be supported naturally at the framework level